-2.3.2 - Teachers use ICT enabled tools including online resources for effective teaching and learning processes during the year university had introduced complete learning management system (LMS) for all the academic programs offered.
-The faculty members record their lectures and upload them in the LMS portal for the students to take advantage outside the classroom.
+2.3.2 - Teachers use ICT enabled tools including online resources for effective teaching and learning processes during the year

-The University believes in enriching the teaching-learning process with the incorporation of ICT based learning and simulated learning methodologies so that the students get a wider perspective of the domain knowledge instead of being merely restricted to textbooks

-In order to achieve ICT based teaching learning process the
+The university is focused on enhancing the teaching-learning process by incorporating simulated learning approaches and ICT-based learning to give students access to a wider range of domain information instead of just what is found in textbooks.
+For every academic programme offered, the institution has implemented a comprehensive learning management system (LMS) to facilitate an ICTbased teaching and learning process.
+For the benefit of the students outside of the classroom, the faculty members record their lectures and submit them on the LMS site.
 The faculty uses the wi-fi facility to access various educational lectures and content to display and discuss with the students enhancing their domain knowledge and this makes the process more effective.
-LMS powered by artificial intelligence with Natural Language Processing is based upon the keyword recognition technique which helps to bring up the relevant videos, journals, blogs, etc.

-Video contents are also run on relevant topics to further enrich the understanding of the students.
-This method has been very effective in enriching the teaching learning process and takes away the restriction in teaching learning process to the classroom and text books only and makes the process interesting and exciting.
+The foundation of an artificial intelligence-powered LMS powered by artificial intelligence with Natural Language Processing is based upon the keyword recognition technique which helps to bring up the relevant videos, journals, blogs, etc. Additionally, videos on pertinent subjects are shown to pupils to enhance their comprehension even more.
+This approach has been very successful in improving the teaching-learning process.
+It removes the limitation of the process being limited to the classroom and text books alone and adds interest and excitement to it